MHJedli/ideapad-gaming-3-ryzentosh/README.md

 *   Sometimes the System won't boot so you need to reboot multiple times if needed.
 A solution ,I think, is<br>
     to plug in a mouse. ( tbh I have no clue why and it is what it is )

-*   When doing a minor update (or a major one if you choose to ) :
-    <br>1- Remove NootedRed.kext temporarily
-    <br>2- Update your System
-    <br>3- After the system booted after your update, Restore NootedRed.kext to its place

 *   Increase your VRAM size for better and smooth experience (512 MB of VRAM can cause stutters)